FC Sportul Studențesc București: History

-"Sporting" had no stadium of its own, and the team used to play here and there.
-Even after acceding in the first national league, the stadium was still in its project phase.
-It was only when "Stiința" was established in 1954 that the club was allowed to use "Belvedere" stadium in the Regie borough of Bucharest.
+The club initially had no stadium of its own and played its matches at several grounds in Bucharest.
+It was later allowed to use the Belvedere ground in the Regie district, which became closely associated with the club.

-The history of the club can be divided into several distinct periods.
-The first period lasted until World War II and culminated with the accession in the first national league.
-Afterwards the club disappeared in the dawn of communism and was reborn and grown again to accede to the first division.
-The mid to late 1970s, and the 1980s "Hagi period" saw the club's best performances.
-Led by then-president Barbu Emil "Mac" Popescu, the club reached the Balkans Cup final on two occasion, winning it once; it qualified to the UEFA Cup on six occasions, it reached the Romanian Cup final once, and it had the highest league finish in club history in the 1985–86 season.
-Stars like Marcel Coraș, Mircea Sandu, Gino Iorgulescu, and Gheorghe Hagi played for Sportul Studențesc during that time period.
+The history of Sportul Studențesc can be divided into several distinct periods.
+Before the Second World War, the club established itself in the Romanian national competitions.
+Following several reorganisations during the early communist period, it eventually returned to its traditional Sportul Studențesc name in 1969.

+The mid-to-late 1970s and the 1980s represented the club's most successful period.
+Led by president Barbu Emil "Mac" Popescu, Sportul reached two Balkans Cup finals, winning the competition once, qualified for the UEFA Cup on six occasions and reached a Cupa României final.
+The club recorded its highest league finish in the 1985–86 season, when it finished second.
+Players associated with Sportul during this period included Marcel Coraș, Mircea Sandu, Gino Iorgulescu and Gheorghe Hagi.

-After the fall of communism in late 1989, the club struggled to keep afloat.
-Financial struggles and a constant loss of talented players lead to an unavoidable outcome.
-At the end of the 1997–98 season the club relegated to the second division, after more than 25 years at the top flight.
-One year later, the club came very close to a demotion to the third division, however, with the help of a young investor, Vasile Șiman corroborated with massive rejuvenation of the squad, Sportul Studențesc turned things around and the team remained in the second league.
+After the fall of communism in 1989, the club encountered increasing financial difficulties and regularly lost some of its most talented players.
+At the end of the 1997–98 season, Sportul was relegated to the second division after more than 25 consecutive years in the top flight.

+One year later, Sportul came close to being relegated to the third tier.
+With financial support from young investor Vasile Șiman and a major rejuvenation of the squad, the team recovered and remained in the second division.